 CS 556 introduces the principles of computer security.
 Information is an important strategic and operational corporate asset.
 These days computers and computer networks, are increasingly being used for storing and retrieving information.
 Some of these information may be of a sensitive nature.
 Consequently they need to have adequate security measures that can safeguard sensitive information.
 In this course, we will begin by investigating some of the security measures that can be employed to safeguard information.
 For the most part we will look into the theory that goes into designing these measures rather than studying security tools and techniques.
 This is because there are too many of those tools out there and they are changing frequently.
 The course examines how system designs, network protocols, and software engineering practices can result in vulnerabilities.
 The course explores how to better design and implement future systems in order to mitigate vulnerabilities.
 In addition, the course explores how to detect and mitigate vulnerabilities in existing systems.

 Understanding security requires understanding system concepts such as memory and network access models, stacks, and buffers.
-Although the official pre-requisite for this course is CS 451 or an equivalent undergraduate course in Operating Systems, this being an graduate level computer science course, students are expected to have broad understanding of different aspects of how computer systems work.
+Although the official pre-requisite for this course is CS 455 or an equivalent undergraduate course, this being an graduate level computer science course, students are expected to have broad understanding of different aspects of how computer systems work.
 It is strongly recommended that the student have a working knowledge in computer networks.
 The student should also feel comfortable with algorithmic concepts and modular arithmetic.
 If they do not, they are strongly encouraged to refresh their skills in these areas.
-Experimentation through programming exercises in C/C++ and scripting languages is one of the activities of the course.
+Experimentation involving programming exercises in C/C++/Python and scripting languages is one of the activities of the course.
 Students should be ready with these skills.

 By the end of the course, students should be able to: